-One of the many causes of infertility is tubal disease, in which one or both of your Fallopian tubes becomes blocked or damaged.
+One of the many causes of infertility is tubal disease, in which one or both of the Fallopian tubes becomes blocked or damaged.
 Usually caused by a history of infection, surgery, or endometriosis, people with tubal disease can achieve a healthy pregnancy with the help of fertility treatment.

 In addition, tubal ligation (having your “tubes tied” to prevent pregnancy) can also leave your Fallopian tubes damaged.

 Your medical history and a pelvic exam are necessary for diagnosing tubal disease.
 However, your physician may need other tests to confirm the diagnosis such as: